Table of Content

 Pros of porting

-• Saves money: Porting may save you money on arrangement fees, valuation fees and legal fees.
+- Saves money: Porting can help reduce expenses such as arrangement fees, valuation fees and legal costs.

 Cons of porting

-• Not always possible: Your lender may not allow you to port your mortgage, or the new property may not meet their lending criteria.
+- Not always possible: Your lender may not allow porting, or the new property may not meet their lending criteria.

-• Limited choice: Porting your mortgage ties you to your current lender, limiting your options to switch to a more competitive mortgage deal.
+- Limited choice: Sticking to your current lender limits your options to switch to a more competitive deal.

-• Not always the best deal: You may find that a new mortgage deal offers more attractive rates or terms than your current mortgage, which means porting may not be the most cost-effective option.
+- Not always the best deal: A new mortgage could offer more attractive rates or terms, making porting a less cost-effective option.

-• Additional borrowing: If you need to borrow more to purchase your new property, you may need to apply for additional borrowing on top of your existing mortgage, which may incur higher interest rates or fees.
+- Additional borrowing: If you need extra funds for your new property, you may need to apply for additional borrowing, which may incur higher interest rates or fees.

-Overall, porting a mortgage can be a good option if you’re happy with your current mortgage deal and the new property meets your lender’s criteria.
-However, it’s important to weigh up the pros and cons and compare your options to ensure you’re getting the best deal for your circumstances.
+Overall, porting a mortgage can be a smart choice if you’re satisfied with your current mortgage and the new property meets your lender’s criteria.
+However, it’s essential to compare your options to ensure you’re getting the best deal for your circumstances.

-• Affordability: If you have a significant amount of equity, it can help you afford a more expensive property or reduce your mortgage payments on the new property.
+- Affordability: More equity can help you afford a more expensive property or reduce your monthly payments on a new mortgage.

-• Deposit: If you’re using the equity in your current home as a deposit for your new home, having more equity can allow you to put down a larger deposit, which can help you get better mortgage rates.
+- Deposit: Using your equity can allow you to put down a larger deposit, potentially securing better mortgage rates.

-• Selling price: If you’re selling your home, having more equity can make it easier to sell at a higher price and potentially negotiate better terms.
+- Selling price: Higher equity can make it easier to sell at competitive prices and potentially negotiate better terms.

 How can Strive Mortgages help with your home move?

-• Finding the best mortgage deal: They can help you find the best mortgage deal that suits your financial circumstances and requirements.
-They can compare the rates and offers from different lenders and advise you on the best deal for your specific needs.
+- Finding the best mortgage: We can help you find the best mortgage that suits your financial circumstances, monthly payments, and credit file.
+We’ll compare rates and offers from different lenders and advise you on the best deal.

-• Managing the application process: Once you have found the right property and made an offer, a mortgage broker can help manage the application process, including completing the necessary paperwork and liaising with the lender on your behalf.
+- Managing the application process: We’ll help manage the mortgage application process, including completing the necessary paperwork and liaising with the lender on your behalf.

-• Providing advice on the process: A mortgage broker can also provide advice on the process of selling your existing property and buying a new one, including tips on negotiating the sale price and arranging for surveys and other inspections.
+- Providing advice on the process: Our brokers offer tailored advice on selling your home and buying a new one.
+This includes tips on negotiating the sale price and arranging for surveys and other inspections.

-• Coordinating with other professionals: A mortgage broker can work with other professionals involved in the process, such as solicitors and estate agents, to ensure that everything runs smoothly.
+- Coordinating with other professionals: We work with other professionals, such as solicitors and estate agents, to ensure that everything runs smoothly.

 Your home may be repossessed if you do not keep up with your mortgage repayments.